-To facilitate discussion among 40+E members and to make it easy to provide feedback to the ad-hoc committee, we have set up an email listserv (firstname.lastname@example.org) for 40+E members.
-The listserv is hosted by Google Groups.
+To facilitate discussion among 40+E members and to make it easy to provide feedback to the ad-hoc committee, we have set up an email group (firstname.lastname@example.org) for 40+E members.

-40+E members are welcome to share ideas, opportunities, and concerns via the listserv.
+40+E members are welcome to share ideas, opportunities, and concerns via the email group.
 Topics that are likely to be useful include making the transition to retirement (and negotiating a good retirement package), arranging for archiving of historically interesting papers and photographs, and identifying interesting volunteer opportunities for retired astronomers.